CBPFGMS/cbpfgms.github.io/pbimap/README.md

 - A top banner showing the total allocated, the number of beneficiaries, the number of partners and the number of projects for the selected filters;
 - A series of menus allowing the user to select the values (one or more) for the year, CBPF, Partner type, Cluster, Allocation Type and Location Level.
 A “Reset” button resets all the menus and the map to the initial state;
 - A map with markers depicting allocation values.
 The markers can be hovered for showing a tooltip with additional information.
 At the bottom left corner two buttons allow selecting how the markers encode allocations, by size or by color;
-- A breadcrumb below the map helps to visually track the current selection;
+- A breadcrumb trail below the map helps to visually track the current selection;
+- A “Show All Projects” button next to the breadcrumbs, only visible when the location level is “Global”, creates a list with all projects for the selected funds.
 - If selected in the tooltips, a list of the projects will show up below the map area.

 Also, at the top right corner, there is a set of buttons: